amitesh-01/CoachingClass/README.md

 # gofr-project

 REQUIREMENTS :-
-MySQL , Docker Desktop , Postman(optional)
+Golang , MySQL , Docker Desktop , Postman(optional)

 Open the terminal in project location and run the following command